 In addition to spending more time with your selected speakers, consider adding a step in your selection process to be sure your speakers have both the right content and the right skill set to deliver it at your virtual event.
 As part of your initial call for abstracts or proposals, have each speaker also submit a short test video of themselves delivering their presentation, and include this as part of your consideration criteria.

 There’s no doubt that the shift to virtual has been challenging for many organizations.
-And as we begin to migrate to a hybrid model, we’ll be faced with even more.
 But it is inspiring to see just how much the virtual conference model has evolved in a few short months, and how meeting planners are rising to the challenge to re-think the conference structure and reset attendee expectations, delivering even greater value in return.